Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral: Binary Evolution

 For this transition to happen we require at least that $x_*<x_{crit}$, which translates into a maximum cloud mass before the resonance

-For $q=10^{-3}$ and $a=4\alpha$, $\beta_{max}=1.3\times 10^{-3}$ if $\alpha=0.1$ while $\beta_{max}=5\times 10^{-6}$ if $\alpha=0.01$.
+For $q=10^{-3}$ and $\chi=4\alpha$, $\beta_{max}=1.3\times 10^{-3}$ if $\alpha=0.1$ while $\beta_{max}=5\times 10^{-6}$ if $\alpha=0.01$.

 Similar constraints can be put on the other possible transitions.
-The leading quadrupole transitions for the scalar 322 state are the Bohr transitions (defined by $n'\ne n$) to 200,100, fine transition (defined by $n'=n$, $l'\ne l$) to 300, and the hyperfine transition (defined by $n'=n,\,l'=l$, $m'\ne m$) to 320; for vector 1011 state there are only Bohr transitions to 321-1,322-1,323-1 and 3233, similarly for tensor 1022 state to 3200, 3210, 3220, 3230, 3240 and 3244; for vector 2122 state, the Bohr transitions to 3100, 4320, 3110, 4330, 3120, 4340, 4344 and hyperfine transitions to 2100, 2110, 2120 are possible.
-As pointed out in \cite{WY_2}, the resonant orbit frequency for Bohr transition $\sim \mathcal{O}(\mu\alpha^2)$, corresponding to the orbit radius $x\sim\mathcal{O}((1+q)^{1/3})$, which might invalidate the perturbative model of GA, so we consider only the fine and hyperfine transitions at larger radius, which are depicted in Fig.\ref{x_crit}. $\beta_{max}$ decreases with decreasing mass ratio $q$, and for transition with $\Delta n=\Delta l=\Delta j=0$ also with decreasing $\alpha$.
+The leading quadrupole transitions for the scalar 322 state are the Bohr transitions ($n'\ne n$) to 200 and 100, fine transition ($n'=n$, $l'\ne l$) to 300, and the hyperfine transition ($n'=n,\,l'=l,\,j'=j$, $m'\ne m$) to 320.
+For vector 1011 state there are only Bohr transitions to 321-1,322-1,323-1 and 3233 (and higher $n$ states), similarly for tensor 1022 state to 3200, 3210, 3220, 3230, 3240 and 3244; for vector 2122 state, the Bohr transitions to e.g., 3100, 4320, 3110, 4330, 3120, 4340 and 4344, and (hyper)fine transitions to 2100, 2110 and 2120 are possible.
+As pointed out in \cite{WY_2}, the resonant orbit frequency for Bohr transition $\sim \mathcal{O}(\mu\alpha^2)$, corresponding to the orbit radius $x\sim\mathcal{O}((1+q)^{1/3})$, which might invalidate the perturbative model of GA, so we consider only the fine and hyperfine transitions at larger radius, which are depicted in Fig.~\ref{x_crit}.
+We find that $\beta_{max}$ decreases with decreasing mass ratio $q$ and for hyperfine transitions also with decreasing $\alpha$.

-In this discussion we have neglected the possible corrections to $\omega_I$ of the SR state due to the companion.
-It was shown in \cite{WY_3} that below certain orbit radius the effective value of $\omega_I$ turns positive, hence the cloud gets re-absorbed.
-If this happens outside the resonance radius, the cloud may largely depletes well before the resonance.
-Therefore, such effects lead to additional constraints on the resonant events independent of the cloud mass (but state-dependent and generally depends on $\alpha,q,M$).
-For outspiral the radius should be large enough so that this would not happen, otherwise the backreaction on orbit from the cloud re-absorption might prevent the outspiral in the first place.

-\paragraph{Secular Evolution} Once the companion outspirals, it will not return until a sufficient depletion of the cloud.
-To track the long term orbit evolution we must inspect on the full solution Eq.~\eqref{x_full}.
-For concreteness we consider GA in scalar 211 state with results showed in Fig.~\ref{211_out}.
-Indeed, for small mass ratio the effect of cloud mass depletion is enhanced, slowing down the inspiral and for large enough cloud mass driving the companion to outspiral.
-For such large orbit radius the timescale of orbit evolution can be long enough so that it is even possible for the 322 state to have a considerable growth, which roughly happens within the instability time scale $\tau_I^{(322)}$.
-However, since the critical outspiral radius for 322 state is much larger than the 211 state (see Fig.~\ref{x_crit}), the growing of 322 state would not help to continue the outspiral.